Images Depict Mature Plants

 Pink Princess Philodendron Plants for Sale Online

 We are often asked how to keep Pink Princess Philodendron pink, but the truth of the matter is that the lack of chlorophyll cannot be sustained.
-All pink or primarily pink leaves will eventually fade to a darker olive green or black color as the plant matures.
+All pink or primarily pink leaves will eventually fade to darker olive green or black color as the plant matures.
 If you have a large Philodendron Pink Princess, chances are its foliage is primarily dark with little variegation.
-If that is the case, you can prune it to make way for new leaf growth.
+If that is the case, you can prune it back and propagate stem cuttings to produce more plants and way for new leaf growth.

 |Mature Height:||24 to 36 Inches|